Life Lines

 • Where the incident has occurred

-• Who is injured or ill, include age
+• Who is injured or ill, including age

-Important: Infant/Babies should go with you when you make the call.
-Some children may be to heavy to carry its advised to leave them.
+Important: Infants/Babies should go with you when you make the call.
+Some children may be too heavy to carry; it's advised to leave them.

-After making the call you can leave the phone on loud speaker, Listen to any advice given by the emergency services.
-As a paediatric first aider you should return to the casualty as quickly as possible especially when CPR needs to be given.
+After making the call, you can leave the phone on loudspeaker and listen to any advice given by the emergency services.
+As a paediatric first aider, you should return to the casualty as quickly as possible, especially when CPR needs to be given.

 The Aims Of First Aid